xXleowXx/gitlab-charts/doc/advanced/external-db/README.md

 # External PostgreSQL database

 This document assumes you already have your own PostgreSQL database.

-If you do not have one consider a cloud provided solution like [AWS Aurora](https://aws.amazon.com/rds/aurora/) or [GCP Cloud SQL](https://cloud.google.com/sql/), or for on-premise or VM users consider our [Omnibus GitLab package](./external-omnibus-psql.md).
+If you do not have one, consider a cloud provided solution like [AWS Aurora](https://aws.amazon.com/rds/aurora/) or [GCP Cloud SQL](https://cloud.google.com/sql/).
+For on-premise or deployment to VM, consider our [Omnibus GitLab package](./external-omnibus-psql.md).

 ## Exteral database requirements